-Children are deeply affected by the death of someone they love or care about.
+Children can be deeply affected by the death of someone they love or care about.
 Even the youngest children are able to sense loss and experience grief.
-They may express their reactions and emotions directly or they may try to outwardly appear unconcerned about the event.
-In either case they will be trying to make sense out of what has happened and there are ways adults can be of help.
+They may express their reactions and emotions directly, or they may try to appear unconcerned about the event.
+In either case they will be trying to make sense of what has happened, and there are ways adults that adults can help.

-Children, like adults, have their own individual ways of grieving, depending on their age and development stage, and it is important that they are not “left out” when a death occurs.
+Children, like adults, have their own individual ways of grieving, depending on their age and stage of development.
+It is important that they are not “left out” when a death occurs.

 Talking To Children About Death